 Act!
-Web Administrator's Guide
+Web v24 Administrator's Guide

-© 2019 Swiftpage ACT!
+© 2021 Act!
 LLC.
 All Rights Reserved.

-Swiftpage, Act!, and the Swiftpage product and service names mentioned herein are registered trademarks or trademarks of Swiftpage ACT!
+Act!, and the Act! product and service names mentioned herein are registered trademarks or trademarks of ACT!
 LLC, or its affiliated entities.

 Microsoft® SQL Server® and the Windows logo are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or in other countries.